 - Keep out the clutter.
 Clean areas between desks so it is easy to move.

-- Arrange desks in a large U to keep the center open for activity.
+- Arrange desks in a U-shape to keep the center open for activity.

-- Try using any of numerous types of active seating.
-With these kinds of seats, students move their legs and/or arms, and engage their core while participating in class.
-Some examples are the Standing Desk, Therapy Balls, Ball Chairs, and Pedal Desks.
+- Try using any of the numerous types of active seating.
+With these seats, students move their legs and arms and engage their core while participating in class.
+Some examples are the Standing Desk, Therapy Balls, Ball Chairs, and Active Wobble Seating.

-- Display photos of folks being active all around your room.
+- Display photos of active people all around your room.

 - Have a space for students to bring photos of themselves being active.

 - Use music to motivate your movers.
-A small, Bluetooth speaker doesn’t take up much room, can be recharged, won’t blast music too loud for neighboring classes, and can play appropriate and current music you put on your phone/tablet.
+A small Bluetooth speaker doesn’t take up much room, can be recharged, won’t blast music too loud for neighboring classes, and can play appropriate and current music you put on your phone or tablet.

-- Have equipment ready for activity.
-Things like juggling scarves, cones for stations, yarn/fluff balls, etc. on hand make it easier for you to get them active quickly.
+- Have equipment ready for activities.
+Having things like juggling scarves, cones for stations, yarn/fluff balls, etc. on hand makes it easier for you to get active quickly.

 Make Time for and Schedule Activity

-- Use a timer or timer app that will make a quiet alarm every 30 minutes.
+- Set a timer or app for a quiet alarm every 30 minutes.
 Designate one student each day to be in charge of setting it and choosing some of the activities your class will do.

-- Write a list of activities (1-5 minutes) and post on a wall/board.
+- Write a list of activities (1-5 minutes) and post it on a wall or board.
 At the top and bottom of each hour you are in class, do the next activity on the list.
 Check them off as you go.